Can AI-Generated Works Be Copyrighted?

 The TRAIN Act (Transparency and Responsibility for Artificial Intelligence Networks), introduced by Representatives Madeleine Dean and Nathaniel Moran, would give copyright holders the ability to determine whether their work was used to train AI models without permission.

 The White House also weighed in on March 20, 2026, releasing a National Policy Framework for Artificial Intelligence.
-The Administration’s position is that training AI on copyrighted material does not violate copyright law, while acknowledging that courts should ultimately resolve the question.
-The framework also recommended that Congress consider enabling collective licensing frameworks to allow copyright holders to negotiate compensation from AI providers.
+The Administration expressed the view that training AI models on copyrighted material does not violate copyright law, while acknowledging that “reasonable arguments to the contrary exist” and that courts should ultimately resolve the question.
+The framework recommended that Congress not legislate on fair use in a way that would influence judicial outcomes, but consider enabling collective licensing frameworks to allow copyright holders to negotiate compensation from AI providers.

 No final legislation has been enacted, but the momentum toward greater transparency requirements is clear.